sushilmahamuni/typogenie/README.md

 ### 3️⃣ Run TypoGenie
-- Download and extract the `TypoGenie-Windows.zip`
-- Double-click `TypoGenie.exe`
-- Let the magic begin! 🪄
+Make sure you have **Python 3.10** installed.

+Install required dependency
+  pip install -r requirements.txt

+Then run:
+  python main.py

-TypoGenie will start correcting your copied text automatically.
+TypoGenie will now run in the background and fix your copied text automatically.

 ---